 UGC NET Subject-Wise Exam Dates Out

-NTA has released the shift-wise timings and UGC NET exam dates along with the subjects of the UGC NET exam 2021.
+NTA will release the shift-wise timings and UGC NET exam dates along with the subjects of the UGC NET exam 2021-22 in due time.

 |Date||Time||Subject Code||Subject Name|